-The Regulation (EU) 2017/1485 of the Commission of 2 August 2017 establishing a guideline on electricity transmission system operation (hereafter "SO GL") entered into force on 14 September 2017.
-The SO GL contains, among other things, requirements concerning prequalification processes for balancing service providers (such as BSP) whose implementation in Germany is the responsibility of the German transmission system operators 50Hertz Transmission GmbH, Amprion GmbH, TenneT TSO GmbH and TransnetBW GmbH (hereafter "TSOs").
+The Regulation (EU) 2017/1485 of the Commission of 2 August 2017 establishing a guideline for transmission system operation (hereafter "SOGL") entered into force on 14 September 2017.
+The SOGL contains, among other things, requirements concerning prequalification processes for balancing service providers (such as BSP) whose implementation in Germany is the responsibility of the German transmission system operators 50Hertz Transmission GmbH, Amprion GmbH, TenneT TSO GmbH and TransnetBW GmbH (hereafter "TSOs").
 The TSOs have revised the prequalification conditions ("PQ conditions") for the balancing reserve types FCR, aFRR and mFRR and are publishing these in the present document.